Relayium

 Google Drive is a genuinely good product: your files live in one place, sync across devices, stay backed up, and are easy to co-edit with a team.
 If what you need is a durable home for files you will come back to, Drive is a reasonable default, and this article is not trying to talk you out of that.

 But a lot of what people use Drive for is really a one-off hand-off — sending a video to a friend, a contract to a client, a dataset to a colleague — not durable storage.
 For that specific job, uploading a copy to Google's servers and then configuring who can see it is more machinery than the task needs.
-Relayium is built for exactly that hand-off: it sends the file directly between the two devices, or via a link that only your recipient can decrypt.
+Relayium is built for exactly that hand-off: realtime transfer keeps no server-side content copy, using a direct browser path on a LAN or end-to-end encrypted TURN across networks, while an optional stored link can be decrypted only by your recipient.

 What Google Drive does well